Midland Railway 115 Class: Renumbering

 In the Midland Railway 1907 renumbering scheme, they were assigned numbers 670–684.
-During World War I most were placed in store, but were then pressed into service afterwards as pilots on the Nottingham to London coal trains.
+During World War I most were placed in store, but were then pressed into service afterward as pilots on the Nottingham to London coal trains.
 Twelve locomotives survived to the 1923 grouping, keeping their Midland Railway numbers in LMS service.
-Nevertheless, by 1927 only three of the class remained, with the last engine, 673 (formerly 118) being withdrawn in 1928 and subsequently preserved.
+Nevertheless by 1927 only three of the class remained, with the last engine, 673 (formerly 118) being withdrawn in 1928 and subsequently preserved.

 Preservation

 No. 673 is the sole survivor of its class.
-It was steamed around 1976–1980 when it took part in the Rainhill Trials 150th cavalcade but is currently a static exhibit in the National Railway Museum in York.
+It was steamed around 1976–1980 when it took part in the Rainhill Trials 150th cavalcade but is currently a static exhibit in the National Railway Museum in York but not on display currently.